- Oops!Something went wrong.Please try again later.

-Country Living's former editor-in-chief and current columnist Susy Smith will be joining us on the wonderful short break in France, where you’ll get to see the Japanese water garden, iconic lily pond and the climbing roses from Monet’s colourful works.
+Country Living's former editor-in-chief and now-columnist Susy Smith will be joining us on the wonderful short break in France, where you’ll get to see the Japanese water garden, iconic lily pond and the climbing roses from Monet’s colourful works.
 There'll even be a chance to wander around the painter's old house.

 "I last visited Giverny in 1997," said Susy.
 "Monet's famous gardens are amazing: his spirit is still very much present.

 "I came away feeling so inspired that we then featured Giverny on the cover of and inside an issue of Country Living that same year.
 As a passionate gardener, I can't wait to return in the company of CL readers, and be inspired all over again."

 Taking you to the tranquil gardens on a sleepy Sunday morning in July, you'll visit at the perfect time to be transported into some of Monet's most celebrated paintings.

 The rest of our exclusive holiday takes in Paris' Orangerie Museums, where you can see Monet’s ‘Les Nymphéas’ murals, the historic Chateau de Chantilly and the idyllic town of Senlis.

 Stepping inside this world-famous house and gardens at Giverny, you’ll see that Monet was not fond of formal gardens.
 Instead, he encouraged flowers to grow freely, creating a vibrant, constantly evolving colour palette.
 In July, at the height of summer, the gardens are teeming with poppies, lupins, delphiniums and peonies.